bncloubiere/myportfolio/projects/_posts/2023-12-26-wildfires-france.md

 {% include img-left-test.html path="/myportfolio/assets/wildfire_france/wildfire_image_w600.jpg" alt="test 2"
 title="This is the title on right" description="Some more text that will appear to the right of the image number 2." %}

-{% include img-left.html path="/myportfolio/assets/wildfire_france/wildfire_image_w600.jpg" alt="test 2"
-title="This is the title on right" description="Some more text that will appear to the right of the image number 2." %}

-this is some additional text to look where it goes